-The members of our audit committee are Mr. Mendel, Dr. Lai-Goldman, and Dr. Winkler, with Mr. Mendel serving as chair.
-The audit committee met four times during 2022, and each member attended all meetings.
+The members of our audit committee are Mr. Mendel and Drs.
+Lai-Goldman and Winkler, with Mr. Mendel serving as chair.
+The audit committee met four times during 2023, and each member attended all meetings.
 Our board of directors has determined that each member of the audit committee has sufficient knowledge in financial and auditing matters to serve on the audit committee.
-Our board of directors has designated Mr. Mendel as an "audit committee financial expert," as defined under the applicable rules of the SEC. audit committee meets the independence requirements for audit committees required under Section 10A of the Exchange Act and the applicable Nasdaq rules.
+Our board of directors has designated Mr. Mendel as an "audit committee financial expert," as defined under the applicable rules of the SEC.
+The audit committee meets the independence requirements for audit committees required under Section 10A of the Exchange Act and the applicable Nasdaq rules.
 The audit committee's responsibilities include:

-- appointing, approving the compensation of and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and our independent registered public accounting firm, whether our audited financial statements are included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.
+- appointing, approving the compensation of and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and our independent registered public accounting firm, whether our audited financial statements are included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - reviewing all related person transactions for potential conflict of interest situations and approving all such transactions: - reviewing our cybersecurity and other information technology risks, controls and procedures, including our plans to mitigate cybersecurity risks and to respond to data breaches; and - · reviewing quarterly earnings releases.